AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

   # and now let's sort that table by the baseMean column
 sigtab_deseq_altered_vs_glassy_with_tax[order(sigtab_deseq_altered_vs_glassy_with_tax$baseMean, decreasing=T), ]

-  # it will likely not be the same for yours, but for me this puts ASV_2 at the top, which is identified as a Nitrospira that was in 4-fold greater abundance in the glassy basalts than in the more highly altered basalts (log2FoldChange = -2.383517)
+  # this puts a Nitrospira at the top that was in 4-fold greater abundance in the glassy basalts than in the more highly altered basalts (log2FoldChange = -2.383517)
 ```

 If you glance through the taxonomy of our significant table here, you'll see a lot have the same designations.
 It's possible this is one of those cases where the single-nucleotide resolution approach more inhibits your cause than helps it.
 You can imagine that with organisms having multiple copies of the 16S rRNA gene, that aren't necessarily identical, this could be muddying what you're looking for here by splitting the signal up and weaking it.
-Another way to look at this would be to sum the ASVs by the same genus designations, or to go back and cluster them into some form of OTU – in which case you'd still be using the ASV units, but then clustering them at some arbitrary level to see if that reveals anything intersting.
+Another way to look at this would be to sum the ASVs by the same genus designations, or to go back and cluster them into some form of OTU (after identifying ASVs)– in which case you'd still be using the ASV units, but then clustering them at some arbitrary level to see if that level of resolution is more revealing for the system you're looking at.
 <br>
 <br>